ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-gb.md

 > [!warning]
 > Please note that the OVHcloud Network Firewall cannot be used to open ports on a server.
 To open ports on a server, you must go through the firewall of the operating system installed on the server.
-> For more information, please refer to the following guides: [Configure the firewall on Windows](https://docs.ovh.com/gb/en/dedicated/firewall-windows/) and [Configuring the firewall on Linux with iptables](https://docs.ovh.com/gb/en/dedicated/firewall-iptables/).
+> For more information, please refer to the following guides: [Configuring the firewall on Windows](https://docs.ovh.com/gb/en/dedicated/firewall-windows/) and [Configuring the firewall on Linux with iptables](https://docs.ovh.com/gb/en/dedicated/firewall-iptables/).
 >

 To add a rule, click on `Add a rule`{.action}: